King FRANK & the Knights of the Eco-Quest || An Introduction

 How does it work?

-- Martin provides a fun and engaging poetry workshop for KS2 pupils, and FRANK Water staff provide an assembly-style introduction to the work of FRANK Water to kick-start the project.
+- Martin provides a fun and engaging poetry workshop for children in years 5-7, and FRANK Water staff provide an assembly-style introduction to the work of FRANK Water to kick-start the project.

 - Teachers have access to special online resources to support lesson planning and maximise learning, providing cross curricular ideas and interventions.